Notes for Contributors

 5. Colour charges

 There are a limited number of colour pages within the annual page allowance.
 Authors should restrict their use of colour to situations where it is necessary on scientific, and not merely cosmetic, grounds.
 Authors of accepted papers who propose publishing figures in colour in the print version should consult the Editor-in-Chief, Dr Della Hooke at Della.Hooke@blueyonder.co.uk, at proof stage to agree on an appropriate number of colour pages.
 If the colour page budget is exceeded, authors will be given the option to provide a financial contribution to additional colour reproduction costs.
 Figures that appear in black-and-white in the print edition of the Journal will appear in colour in the online edition, assuming colour originals are supplied.
 Depending on your location, these charges may be subject to Value Added Tax.

 6. Reproduction of copyright material

 If you wish to include any material in your manuscript in which you do not hold copyright, you must obtain written permission from the copyright owner, prior to submission.
 Such material may be in the form of text, data, table, illustration, photograph, line drawing, audio clip, video, film still, and screenshot, and any supplementary material you propose to include.
 This applies to direct (verbatim or facsimile) reproduction as well as ‘derivative reproduction’ (where you have created a new figure or table which derives substantially from a copyrighted source).
-Ensure appropriate acknowledgement is given to the permission granted.
-You are solely responsible for any fees charged.

 The reproduction of short extracts of text, excluding poetry and song lyrics, for the purposes of criticism may be possible without formal permission on the basis that the quotation is reproduced accurately and full attribution is given.
 For further information and FAQs, please see http://journalauthors.tandf.co.uk/permissions/using ThirdPartyMaterial.asp